yhan/Game-la-bataille/README.md

         player B:       3, 10, 7
         player C: 3, 4, 5, 11, 2

-        obviously we have battle between A and B, and the winner of battle is B.
+        Obviously we have battle between A and B, and the winner of battle is B.
-        __The question is how to deal with player C's `card 2`__.
+        __The question is how to deal with player C's `card 2`, which is uncovered (face up)?__.
         In my solution, player B can gather also that `card 2 `.
 So finally, battle allows B to take 2, 1, 7 (A's cards), 3, 10, 7 (B keeps his own cards) and 2 (C's card)

-    1. **Battle competitors have not enough cards to pull a face-up card**

-       player A:            8, 14
-       player B:            9, 14
-       player C: 7, 10, 11, 2,  3

-       A and B battle at 14, but they can no more pull face-up cards.
-       Difficult decision to make!
-If I give all involved cards to C, not fair play because at this round both A and B have higher cards than C. My arbitrage is to  `drop` all involved cards: 8, 9, 14, 14, 3.
+1. **In what order should put the earned cards back to stack?**
+   If my initial stack is: 4, 2 (t4 on the bottom of `CardStack`) and the guy wins two cards 5 and 13.
+To introduce some determinism, I decide the way I put the won cards in descendent sorted order.

+   So after have gathered the won cards, stack looks like: 5, 13, 4, 2 If the values of cards are identical, refer to `figure`, the order of `figure` follows the value of `enum Figure` in the code base.

 # Run my program in your Unit tests

-Some decision on my side can impact the test result:

-t4 for _trefle de quatre_; c2 for _coeur de deux_

-1. If my initial stack is: t4, c2 (t4 on the bottom of `paquet`) and the guy wins two cards c5 and p13.
-To introduce some determinism to the game, I decide the way I put the won cards on the bottom of my `Paquet` is: put the smaller on the bottom and bigger one on bottom + 1 level.
-If the values of cards are identical, refer to `figure`, the order of `figure` follows the value of `enum Figure` in the code base.

-# Domain specific language
-As the text is in French, the wording for domain is in French as well.
-On the technical words remain English.

 # Reference